An Automated Customer Service Case Study Featuring AI From Netomi

 The Results Have Taken Off

 Since launch, Juliet is making an incredible impact on the guest experience.
 The AI is the first line of defense in 100% of these interactions and determines if it should handle the inquiry or hand it off to a human agent.
 On average, more than 50% of all inquiries are handled by the AI all while responding to customers in less than 1 second, which feeds incredibly into our on-demand, instant gratification society.
+During COVID, the AI was able to resolve 87% of all incoming customer questions, making it the best AI chatbot on record.

 Simultaneously, Juliet is offloading work from the social care team, and boosting productivity.
 Juliet has multiplied WestJet’s workforce, with the company able to manage 5X the number of interactions.
 While we see a natural increase in the usage of Juliet from the deflection from call centers, what has been rewarding is to see consumer engagement sky-rocket!
 As a result, WestJet has seen an increase of 24% in consumer satisfaction.